Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Our proposal encompasses three categories of data: the waveforms, the catalog data, and the inventory and system information.
 It also concerns system metadata such as velocity models.

 We propose using the `ASDF` format with a `.asdf` extension to store the waveforms, the catalog (QuakeML), and inventory (StationXML) information.
-Note that the `ASDF` format also provides a convenient way to store auxiliary data including but not necessarily limited to:
+The `ADSF` format provides a convenient and comprehensive mechanism to store the provenance and lineage in of the data to provide traceability and data history.Note that the `ASDF` format also provides a convenient way to store auxiliary data including but not necessarily limited to:

 -   **Ambient Noise Correlations**: Pre-computed cross-correlations between stations, which can be essential for techniques like ambient noise tomography.